tiloio/TddKit/README.md

 - [ ] exclude efficiently node_modules folder while searching for tests - or allow folders to ignore.
 - [ ] jest - support option (injects test, describe, expect, etc.) - our version should use a explicit import to avoid the injection at beginning of the tests.
 This will also allow to disable the tests in the discover phase with a environment variable like `TEST_FRAMEWORK_PHASE=DISCOVERY`.
 - [ ] heavy init test example: A example which tests if its faster to run jest or this framework if there is a initialization thing which would only be once by jest.
+- [x] multiple calls of `TestDependencies` and `TestRescources` in one test file. `-->` use last log to be able to use `TestDependencies` and depend on it.
+- [x] when we use the Object from `TestDependencies` to describe dependencies and import it into another test file we end up in stacking these files together.
+So if test `a` uses test `b` and we build and execute test `a` test `b` would be execute before test `a` is executed.
+This is not a problem, this would even help us.
+But if we have also a test `c` which depends on test `b`, then both test `a` and `c` would execute test `b`.
+This will lead to unessecary executions. `-->` We set a env variable with the dependency name and make the test only active after the dependency creation of the given ID has run.
+- [ ] Error if there are two dependencies with the same name.
+- [ ] Try to use only one esbuild call with all found test files as multiple entry points.
+This maybe speeds everything up and can be handle on file level.
+Maybe we also can use a virtual file system like FS.embed does to not rely on disk writes and reads which will definitly slow the process.

 ## Performance